“I embrace all of my sisters inside who have the courage and determination to break the rules and love women in prison.”

 I’ve been imagining scenarios in my head of womxn reading, writing, exchanging, and interacting with the journal in spaces like the one drawn in ‘Cell for 3.’
 These little acts subtly subvert the oppressive and patriarchal nature of the journal’s context, by simply allowing it to take up space and render visible what is usually obscured.
 Perhaps the prison guard in North Carolina was right in thinking Sinister Wisdom might build resistance.

-Phoebe Eustance is an interdisciplinary artist-researcher.
+Phoebe Eustance (they/them) is an interdisciplinary artist-researcher.
 Their practice is inspired by queer theory and explores conditions of space and labor in relation to institutional models of care.